iSOLveIT/mkdocs-gen/docs/datasheets/timi/timi-96-datasheet.md

 ## Hardware Detail

-TIMI-96 utilises the BBM MatesBus, which is a unique interface pinout designed to be simple and easy to use.
+TIMI-96 utilizes the BBM MatesBus, which is a unique interface pinout designed to be simple and easy to use.

 The MatesBus is made up of 2 rows of 5 pins, 0.1” (2.54mm) pitch, spaced 0.3” (7.62mm) apart, ideal for direct plug into a breadboard, or compatible adaptor or development board.